KDE/digikam-doc/setup_application/editor_settings.rst

     The digiKam Default File Save Configuration Page

-With PNG compression option, you can reduce PNG image files size.
+With **PNG compression** option, you can reduce PNG image files size.
 This operation does not reduce image quality because PNG uses a lossless algorithm.
 The only effect is that image data needs more time to compress/decompress.
-If you have a fast computer you can change this value to use a high compression factor (1: low compression / 9: high compression).
-At the time of writing, metadata is supported.
+If you have a fast computer you can change this value to use a high compression factor (1: low compression / 9: high compression), and metadata is supported.

-With Compress TIFF option, you can toggle to use Deflate compression algorithm with TIFF image files.
+With **Compress TIFF** option, you can toggle to use Deflate compression algorithm with TIFF image files.
 This will reduce TIFF image files sizes.
-It has no image quality effect because Deflate is a lossless algorithm.
+It has no image quality effect because Deflate is a lossless algorithm and metadata is supported.

+With the **LossLess JPEG 2000** files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG, and metadata is supported.

+With the **LossLess PGF files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000 and very fast to process encoding decoding.
 At the time of writing, metadata is supported.

+With the **LossLess HEIF files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it slower to encode and decode and it support only 8-12 bits colors depth.
+This image format dedicated to remplace JPEG on smartphone, not all metadata is supported.

-With the LossLess JPEG 2000 files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG.
-At the time of writing, metadata is supported.
+With the **LossLess WEBP files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it only support 8 bits colors depth.
+This image format dedicated to replace PNG and JPEG on the Internet, not all metadata is supported.

-With the LossLess PGF files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000.
-At the time of writing, metadata is supported.
+With the **LossLess AVIF files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it slower to encode and decode and it support only 8-12 bits colors depth.
+This image format dedicated to be a concurent of HEIF, not all metadata is supported.

+When the option **Show Settings Dialog when Saving Image Files** is checked, digiKam will show a dialog where settings can be changed when saving image files, else default settings are used when saving image files.

 .. _setup_raw: